Accelerator and Brake: Dynamic Persuasion with Dead Ends: Introduction

-We further discuss two important extensions of the non-monotonic persuasion problem.
-First, when the two parties possess heterogeneous time preferences, there exists a threshold of the agent's discount rate, below which the two-point disclosure structure remains optimal.
-When the agent is sufficiently impatient (i.e., the agent's discount rate exceeds the threshold), however, over an interval of time before $t^*$, the optimal disclosure of bad news may become gradual rather than one-shot, leading to a hybrid policy involving both discrete and continuous information disclosure.
+We further analyze two natural extensions of the non-monotonic persuasion problem.
+First, when the two parties hold heterogeneous time preferences, there exists a threshold of the agent's discount rate, below which the two-point disclosure structure remains optimal.
+However, for a sufficiently impatient agent (i.e., when the discount rate exceeds this threshold), the disclosure of bad news becomes \emph{gradual} over an interval of time before $t^*$, leading to a hybrid policy involving both discrete and continuous information disclosure.

 Second, we also consider the case in which the principal has no dynamic commitment power.
-We find that its necessity depends on the agent's baseline optimism.
-If the agent is sufficiently optimistic that he would voluntarily experiment beyond $t^*$ even without further information, the optimal policy, which is also the optimal static policy, can be implemented in the no-commitment equilibrium.
-However, if the agent would otherwise stop before $t^*$, commitment becomes indispensable; without it, the principal cannot credibly implement the optimal policy to motivate the agent.
+We show that its necessity hinges on the agent's initial prior.
+If the agent is sufficiently optimistic to voluntarily experiment beyond $t^*$ without further information, the principal can implement the optimal static policy without commitment.
+However, if the agent would otherwise stop before $t^*$, commitment becomes indispensable, as the principal cannot credibly implement the optimal policy to prolong the agent's effort.